datastaxdevs/workshop-graphql-netflix/README.md

 *👁️ Expected output*
 ![image](images/graphql-playground-3.png)

-## 6. Creating a Movies Table
+## 6. Create a table for movies

-✅  **Step 6a:** Switch back to first playground tab ("graphql-schema").
-The token header should be already set, use the following mutation to create a new table:
+✅  **Step 6a:** Switch back to first playground tab ("graphql-schema"; the token header should be already set).
+Use the following mutation to create a new table:

 ![image](images/graphql-back.png)

-_Remember to change the keyspaceName if you used something different_.

 ```yaml
 mutation createMoviesTable {